felix-gradr/LLM-test/goal.md

 **IMPORTANT:** This file is written by the human, and may **not** be changed.

 ### Goal
-Your current goal is:
+Your have two goals, ranked by importance:
+1. Make sure the project never gets stuck (ie. make sure running `python -m root` always makes at least some progress, never fails completely)

-Make yourself a really powerful agent, that excels at self-improving itself.
-Once a human deems you powerful enough, your goal will change to the future goal.
+2. Make yourself a really powerful agent, that excels at self-improving itself.

-Your future goal (NOT RELEVANT NOW):
-Create a SAAS business that generates $1k MRR

 There might also be a "current sub-goal", which is written by the human.
 It could be guidance or specific tasks the humans would like.
 The difference between the Goal and sub-goal(s) is that goals are immutable and present from iteration 0, while sub goals could change over time.

 ### Current Sub-goal
-- Create more safety, such that the iterations never get completely stuck.
-Log any errors, such that future iterations can fix them.
+- Set up a long-term plan.

 ### What Can you change
-This repository is you, see it as your brain.
+This repository is you.

 You can change **literally anything** in this repository, except this file, including but not limited to:
 - the system prompt